siddkhera/TemporaryStopHostingsiddkhera.github.io/_posts/2022-10-03-solving-slitherlink-using-boolean-satisfiability.md

 Many people have created solvers for the (more) popular Japanese Puzzle - Sudoku.
 Almost all of these solvers use a method known as backtracking, like the one on this [video](https://www.youtube.com/watch?v=G_UYXzGuqvM).
 If I had used a similar backtracking uproach on Slitherlink, the puzzles would have taken extremely long.
 (Technically I still used it but through the DPLL algorithm that was implemented in the SAT Solver)

 To put it simply, backtracking is simply making guesses and going back and changing the guess if it doesn't work.
+This is relatively easier to implement but horribly ineffecient.

 We iterate through all the possible guesses until we find one that works.
+This has been advocated for in this assignment from RPI[^assignment].

 ```
 Initialise grid with all lines neither present not absent